jlgrons/Stat-Learning-with-EHRs/README.md

 | 11   | SAPUL Regression Simulations                                       |
 | 12   |SAPUL Regression Simulations                                      |
 | 13   | SAPUL Regression Simulations                                        |

+## Overview

+In weeks 1-6, articles will be assigned and written reflection is required.
+Guidance on how to read and responde to an academic paper can be found here.

+In weeks 7-13, you will be responsible for understanding a new method for high-dimensional regression in the PU setting and running simulation studies to better understand its performance.
+You will be given code to implement the method.